dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 <InlineImg src={PaddingExampleSvg} caption="Padding - highlighted in magenta" alt="Padding example" />

-Padding can be used to 'inflate' an objects bounding or 'hit area' or make it larger without scaling it's internal parts.
+Padding can be used to 'inflate' objects' bounding or 'hit area' or make it larger without scaling its internal parts.

 <InlineImg src={PaddingButtonsSvg} caption="Padding used to increase the appearance of a button" alt="Padding in buttons" />